MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 2: Customize the onboarding experience
-The New Employee Onboarding (NEO) sites consists of three SharePoint site templates that can be customized to fit the needs of your users and organization.
+The New Employee Onboarding (NEO) sites consist of three SharePoint site templates that can be customized to fit the needs of your users and organization.
 Many of the core pages are already built and pre-populated with content.
 Review content on sites and pages, then plan on customizing content, images, branding, web parts, and pages.

 Before you customize NEO site content, ensure you understand the needs of your users and the business objectives of your organization.
 New hires will need different kinds of support and resources depending on the onboarding phase and culture of your organization.
 Begin by signing into your account and reviewing pre-populated content.
 Then, customize content and prepare to share the site with new hires.